mdminhazulhaque/aws-cli-cheatsheet/README.md

 ```

 #### Get All Items from a Table
+:exclamation: This command will stream ALL items untill SIGINT is sent
 ```bash
 aws dynamodb scan --table-name events
 ```
-> Warning!
-This command will stream ALL items untill SIGINT is sent

 #### Get Item Count from a Table
 ```bash